saintsjd/saintsjd.github.io/_posts/2014-05-12-run-vendored-binaries-on-heroku.md

 Next copy the geos-3.4.2-heroku.tar.gz to your local machine.
 I did this in two steps.
 You might have a better method.
 I used `scp` to copy the file to another server and then `scp` again copy the geos-3.4.2-heroku.tar.gz to my local machine.

 With the geos-3.4.2-heroku.tar.gz on your local machine extract it into a folder .heroku/vendor in the root of your app.
+Heroku will automatically add the .heroku/vendor folder to your LD_LIBRARY_PATH.

     # from my app root folder